brettkromkamp/contextualise/README.md

     $ pip install --upgrade contextualise

-Contextualise requires Python 3.7 or higher.
+Contextualise requires Python **3.10** or higher.

 ## Basic Usage

 Create a file with the following content:

     DATABASE_FILE = "contextualise.db"
+    SECRET_KEY = "your-secret-key"
+    SECURITY_PASSWORD_SALT = "your-security-password-salt"

 Save the file in, for example, your **home** directory with the file name ``settings.cfg``.
+The ``SECRET_KEY`` and ``SECURITY_PASSWORD_SALT`` values are placeholders that you must replace with your own secure tokens.
+I recommend that you take a look at Python's [secrets](https://docs.python.org/3/library/secrets.html) module for this.
 Once you have saved the file, open a terminal and export the following environment variable:

     $ export CONTEXTUALISE_SETTINGS=$HOME/settings.cfg